TRIKARR/.github/profile/README.md

 - RoTM's Artificial Intelligence Team is diligently enhancing user experience by optimizing its models through the incorporation of diverse personality models.
 This strategic effort aims to tailor interactions, ensuring a more personalized and engaging experience for every user.

 - BRoTM is spearheading optimizations to elevate user interaction, focusing on latency reduction and implementing advanced techniques to reinforce the synergy between BRoTM and RoTM.
+-
+- Ruturo is willing to provide more than just mere machines